lencse/budapest-transport/README.md

 ## Data source

-On the firt run, the script downloads the data provided by [BKK](https://bkk.hu/tomegkozlekedes/fejlesztoknek/)
+On the first run, the script downloads the data provided by [BKK](https://bkk.hu/tomegkozlekedes/fejlesztoknek/)